 How Do I Apply for Medicaid?

-As of February 1, 2019, Medicaid eligibility can be obtained (in most cases) retroactively for up to 3 months as in previous years (the law changed February 1, 2019).
+As of February 1, 2019, Medicaid eligibility can no longer be obtained retroactively for up to 3 months as in previous years (the law changed February 1, 2019).
 This means you must have your Medicaid application in by 5:00pm on the last day of the month to be considered for benefits for that month.
 Planning in order to meet Medicaid’s income requirements should be done before you submit an application for Medicaid.
 Contact us to request a Medicaid consultation with one of our attorneys to discuss your situation and let us help you.

 What Assets Can I Have and Still Qualify?